 My course at the autoescuela included a book and online practice exams.
 You can take the teórico exam in English, but be warned…the translations are so bad that you will get questions wrong simply because they’re so horribly written (seriously).
-I started studying in Spanish, got intimidated by all the new vocabulary, switched to English and after struggling through about 30 exams I switched back to Spanish.
+I started studying in Spanish, got intimidated by all the new vocabulary, switched to English and after struggling through about 30 practice exams I switched back to Spanish.

 When I was ready to take the teórico exam my instructor submitted all the paperwork for me and then we had to wait a week before finding out the exam date.
 On the day of the test my instructor drove me (along with five other students) to the testing center and the next day I was able to view my test results online.

 2. Práctico / driving exam

 Once you pass the written exam you have two years to pass the práctico exam.
 You are required to take this exam with an autoescuela.
 If you know how to drive a manual or automatic car I would recommend taking at least one driving class…there are a lot of weird, strict rules your examinador will be looking to fault you on (like stopping two to three times at stop signs with limited visibility…what?) and you should prepare a 10 minute “free style” driving route ahead of time.
 The driving test lasts 20 to 30 minutes and usually the first 10 minutes are spent on your “free style” route.
 During the rest of the exam the examinador will tell you what to do and where to go.
 You may also be asked to identify parts of the car under the hood and demonstrate you know how to use different lights and features inside the car.

 How much does it cost to get your license?